serpent-os/moss-d-legacy/README.md

 #### Stateless by default

-We will absolutely forbid the inclusion of non-OS files within packages, to prevent situations where conflicts or merges are required.
-This requires more effort on the side of the OS development to ensure proper integration.
+By virtue of **design**, `.stone` packages are forbidden from including any path outside of the `/usr` tree.
+This is to enforce proper stateless decisions are made with the OS to permit vendor + administration data/configuration split.

 #### Atomic update